MargauxL88/Msc-Thesis_HHL-and-Spectral-Methods-for-solving-PDEs/README.md

 # Msc-Thesis_HHL-and-Spectral-Methods-for-solving-PDEs
-This repository gather the codes used during my master's thesis
+This repository gathers the codes used during my master's thesis